tldr-pages/tldr/pages/common/ps.md

 `ps aux | grep {{string}}`

-- List all processes of the current user in extra full format
+- List all processes of the current user in extra full format:

 `ps --user $(id --user) -F`

-- List all processes of the current user as ASCII art process hierarchy
+- List all processes of the current user as ASCII art process hierarchy:

 `ps --user $(id --user) f`